HarmlessEvil/advent-of-code-2024/README.md

 I used BFS to find all boxes that robot would push.
 Then I moved them one by one, from the most far to the nearest layer.

+### Day 16: Reindeer Maze

+First part can be solved by BFS, but I used Dijkstra's algorithm for both parts, because I started modifying my solution to make it solve both parts.

+To account for turns I represent map in 3D, where 3rd dimension is direction of a reindeer.

+To find all shortest paths, for each visited tile I store list of previous tiles that lead to the current tile with the same score.
+It was a nice addition to Dijkstra's algorithm that I've never thought of before!